vibaotram/baseDmux/README.md

 - Porechop
 - Filtlong

 We try to update the tools regularly.
-See versions in the [folder](baseDmux/data/containers) containning conda environment and singularity container recipie files.
+See versions in the folders containning [conda environment](baseDmux/data/conda) and [singularity container recipie](baseDmux/data/containers) files.